-Natural treatments and herbal remedies haven’t been shown to cure psoriatic arthritis, but a few may help ease your symptoms.
+Natural and herbal remedies haven’t been shown to cure psoriatic arthritis, but a few may help ease your symptoms.

 Turmeric is a yellow-colored spice used in a variety of cuisines, especially Indian food.
 The spice is well-known for its anti-inflammatory properties.

 Look for supplements containing curcumin, an active ingredient in turmeric.
 Curcumin has been shown to block cytokines and enzymes that cause inflammation.

 Fish oil is high in omega-3 fatty acids, which are anti-inflammatory.

 To add more omega-3s to your diet, increase your intake of fatty fish, like salmon, tuna, halibut, and cod, or take a fish oil supplement.

 High levels of fish oil can interfere with some medications, such as warfarin (Coumadin), so talk to your doctor before taking a supplement.

 Taking vitamin D hasn’t been found to improve psoriatic arthritis, but

-Probiotics are believed to provide health benefits by supporting good bacteria that live in the gut.
+Healthy bacteria called probiotics are believed to provide health benefits by supporting good bacteria that live in the gut.

-People have been soaking in the Dead Sea for centuries to help improve the appearance of their skin and reduce inflammation.
+People have been soaking in the Dead Sea for centuries to improve the appearance of their skin and reduce inflammation.